 Now Reading

-Make a comforting, almost creamy congee rice bowl with ginger and chicken the next time you are feeling under the weather.
+Make a comforting, almost creamy congee rice bowl with ginger and chicken the next time you are feeling under the weather (or whenever you crave it).

 Next time you are feeling under the weather, instead of the usual chicken noodle soup, make a pot of this soothing and healing ginger chicken congee (or in Chinese, jook).
 Congee, a savory rice porridge, was my childhood comfort food and I could always count on my mom to have a big pot simmering on the stove whenever anyone in the family became sick.
 It’s prepared by slowly cooking rice with some type of meat or vegetable stock and it turns wonderfully creamy and almost smooth after the slow cooking.
 Its quiet simplicity makes it the perfect vehicle for adding an endless number of condiments and garnishes.